-(a) Interest rate swap amortization is included in interest expense in the Condensed Consolidated Statements of Operations (b) Actuarial gain (loss) is included in defined benefit pension plan expense in the Condensed Consolidated Statements of Operations
+(a) Interest rate swap amortization is included in interest expense in the Condensed Consolidated Statements of Operations

 17. Journal Broadcast Merger and Newspaper Spin-off (Discontinued Operations)

 On July 30, 2014, Scripps and Journal Communications, Inc. ("Journal") agreed to merge their broadcast operations and spin-off their newspaper businesses and combine them into a separate publicly traded company.
 On April 1, 2015, Scripps and Journal separated their respective newspaper businesses and merged them, resulting in each becoming a wholly owned subsidiary of Journal Media Group, Inc. Journal Media Group combined the 13 Scripps newspapers with Journal's Milwaukee Journal Sentinel.